-THEA 1100 - Introduction to Theatre (3-0-3):
+THEA 1100 - Theater Appreciation (3-0-3)

-Taking a historical approach, this introductory course in Theatre will develop in the student a basic understanding of the world of Theatre.
-The student will develop a respect for the artists involved in the process of Theatre, a greater understanding of the position of Theatre in the world and in the student's life.
-(Note: Learning Support students who are required to take ENGL 0099 and/or READ 0099 must exit the requirement(s) before they can enroll in this course.)
+A survey of the dramatic arts from the perspective of performance as an integral part of world cultures, past and present.
+Critical thinking and communication skills are emphasized.
+[Note: Learning Support students who are required to take ENGL 0099 and/or READ 0099 must exit the requirement(s) before they can enroll in this course.]